Podiatry

 Year: 3

-This module seeks to integrate theory and clinical practice, applying diagnostic and therapeutic techniques to pathways of care for service users.
+This module seeks to integrate theory and clinical practice, applying diagnostic and therapeutic techniques to pathways of care for patients.
 The student will manage caseloads whilst developing clinical autonomy in accordance with their progress.
-Students will also gain experience of specialist health and social care services and the private practice environments.
+Students will also gain experience of specialist health and social care services and the private practice environment.

 High Risk Foot